 - The notifications are default set to Ask first.

-- Toggle the button to disable the notification completely.
+- Toggle the button to disable the notifications.

 That’s it.
-You won’t be receiving any notifications or request popup to allow or block notification on your Edge browser.
+You won’t receive edge notifications or request popups to allow or block notifications.

-However, if you want to customize the notification and allow only a few websites to send the notification, then you customize it through the Android settings page.
+However, if you want to customize the notification and allow only a few websites to send it, you customize it using the Android settings page.

-Alternatively, if you want to fully customize the notification based on the category — browser, download, news, etc. then suggest configuring in Android app notification settings.
-You can enable or disable the notification based on sites.
+Alternatively, if you want to fully customize the notification based on the category — browser, download, news, etc., I suggest using the Android app notification settings.
+You can enable or disable the notification based on the sites of your choice.

-Here are the steps to customize the notification in Microsoft Edge for Android:
+Here are the steps to customize the notification:

 - Launch the Android Settings.